Stop and Search

 A video has been produced to support the presentations which includes an introduction from the Police and Crime Commissioner, together with the thoughts of three young people from the West Midlands, who are actively involved in overseeing how stop and search powers are used locally.

-We comply with the Government's requirements for the Best Use of Stop and Search more information can be found here.
+We comply with the Government's requirements for the Best Use of Stop and Search.

 As one of the launch forces for the Home Office's ‘Best Use of Stop and Search' scheme in August 2014, WMP has introduced a raft of measures to improve its use of the power.
 Central to the changes is the stop and search mapping scheme.
 The initiative allows the public to see exactly where this important power is used and what the outcome of every stop and search is.

 It means for the first time people in the West Midlands force area can see details like the ethnicity and the age range of those who are stopped and searched.
-The information can be found here.
+Find out more information.

 Her Majesty’s Inspectorate of Constabulary recently inspected West Midlands Police in relation to our use of stop and search and other powers.
 We received a grading of ‘Good’ for the way in which we undertake and manage Stop and Search in the West Midlands and we are already addressing the small number of areas for improvement highlighted within the report.
-To view the full report, click here.
+View the full report.

 Officers work closely with the community to constantly review and monitor stop and search and improve the way we carry out the checks.